-In addition to the other information contained in this Annual Report, the following risks have the potential to impact the business and operations of CXApp.
+In addition to the other information contained in this prospectus, the following risks have the potential to impact the business and operations of CXApp.
 An investment in our securities involves a high degree of risk.
-You should consider carefully all of the risks described in this Annual Report, together with the other information contained in this Annual Report.
+You should consider carefully all of the risks described in this prospectus, together with the other information contained in this prospectus.
 These risk factors are not exhaustive and all investors are encouraged to perform their own investigation with respect to the business, financial condition and prospects of CXApp.
 The occurrence of any of the following risks or additional risks and uncertainties not presently known to us or that we currently believe are immaterial could have a material adverse effect on our business, financial condition, results of operations and future growth prospects.
 In that event, the trading price of our securities could decline, and you could lose all or part of your investment.
-Such risks include, but are not limited to, the following.
+Such risks include, but are not limited to, the following (See "Risk Factors").
 Unless the context otherwise requires, all references in this subsection to the "Company," "we," "us," or "our" refer to the business of CXApp.

 - We have a history of operating losses and there is no assurance that we will ever be able to earn sufficient revenue to achieve profitability or raise additional financing to successfully operate our business plan. - We rely on a limited number of key customers, the importance of which may vary dramatically from year to year, and a loss of one or more of these key customers may adversely affect our operating results. - We may need additional cash financing and any failure to obtain cash financing, could limit our ability to grow our business and develop or enhance our service offerings to respond to market demand or competitive challenges. - Our competitiveness depends significantly on our ability to keep pace with the rapid changes in our industry.
-Failure to anticipate and meet our customers' technological needs could adversely affect our competitiveness and growth prospects. - Because we have not conducted an underwritten offering of our securities, no underwriter has conducted a due diligence review of our business, operations or financial condition or reviewed the disclosure in this Annual Report. - The market price of our common stock may be volatile and fluctuate substantially, which could cause the value of your investment to decline.

-- The requirements of being a public company, including compliance with the reporting requirements of the Exchange Act and Nasdaq, require significant resources, increase our costs and distract our management, and we may be unable to comply with these requirements in a timely or cost- effective manner.
+Failure by us to anticipate and meet our customers' technological needs could adversely affect our competitiveness and growth prospects. - Our historical financial results and unaudited pro forma combined financial information included in this prospectus is preliminary and the actual financial condition and results of operations after the Merger may differ materially. - Because we have not conducted an underwritten offering of our securities, no underwriter has conducted a due diligence review of our business, operations or financial condition or reviewed the disclosure in this prospectus. - The market price of our Common Stock may be volatile and fluctuate substantially, which could cause the value of your investment to decline. - The requirements of being a public company, including compliance with the reporting requirements of the Exchange Act and Nasdaq, require significant resources, increase our costs and distract our management, and we may be unable to comply with these requirements in a timely or cost- effective manner.
 We will incur increased costs as a result of operating as a public company, and our management will devote substantial time to new compliance initiatives. - Our historical combined financial data and pro forma financial statements are not necessarily representative of the results we would have achieved as a standalone company and may not be a reliable indicator of our future results.